Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](Images/Mini_camera_shell.png)

-Short version (after breaking the neck and soldering an horizontal JST connector) installed inside the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
-That's beautiful and handy to use, very great mod !
+Short version (after breaking the neck, soldering an horizontal JST connector and going with definitive capacitor set) installed inside the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
+That's a beautiful and handy mod to use.

 ![](Images/Image_example.png)